TilburgNetworkGroup/remx/README.md

 ## Extracting model parameters

 These functions are inspired by the functions contained in the **lme4** package.
 The can be used to extract the parameters for models fitted using the **remx** function.
-They can only be used with \code{method = "meta"}.

 ### Random effects